ngocmphan/bios643-analysis-reporting/README.md

 3. Execution Flow
 Data Cleaning: Navigate to the /analysis directory and consult the Data Cleaning README.
 This document outlines the data cleaning steps required to generate the analysis-ready dataset.

-Merging: Run the merging scripts to link clinical and residential data by Participant ID.
+Merging: Run the data-cleaning.R script to obtain the final cleaned data.

 Analysis: TBD